 In this case, the investor will need to prepare the property, vet tenants, create contracts, do maintenance, and other routine tasks that are par for the course.
 Because there is a lot of work involved in finding, buying, and renting out properties, many prospective investors end up selling their rental homes sooner rather than later.

 While owning a rental property brings in passive income, there are always risks to contend with as well.
 A tenant may have a complaint that turns into a legal issue for example, and it’s important for a investor to limit their liability.
-This is commonly done by structuring the investments legally as an LLC, single proprietorship, or other option that separates the investor’s personal assets from those owned by their business.
+This is commonly done by structuring the investments legally as an LLC, single proprietorship, or business entity that separates the investor’s personal assets from those owned by their business.
 It also pays to ensure you have done your due diligence on a property prior to purchasing it.
 This means that property inspections have been conducted, expenses accounted for and everything has checked out.

 Other risks that investors can come across are related to the rental market.
 If you select a property that is in an area with low rental demand, or you overprice it significantly, you will struggle to find long-term tenants.
 This leads to negative cash flow as you remain liable for your monthly costs, and is an outcome you want to avoid if possible.